SebastiaanProjects/Thesis_pipeline/README.md

-original_pipeline_no_pretrain   script for running CenterNet without MAE-pretraining pipeline_with_pretraining       script for running CenterNet in combination with MAE pretraining pre_train.py                    script for running the Masked Autoencoders and creating the pretrained encoder
+original_pipeline_no_pretrain   script for running CenterNet without MAE-pretraining pipeline_with_pretraining       script for running CenterNet in combination with MAE pretraining pre_train.py                    script for running the Masked Autoencoders and creating the pretrained encoder Seagull.CenterNet.py            script for tunning the entire gull pipeline.
+The pretaining is snipped into segments of the gulls data.
+Resulting in a fair comparison